rakina/bfcache-explainer/README.md

         *   Examples:
             *   [BroadcastChannel](https://html.spec.whatwg.org/multipage/web-messaging.html#broadcasting-to-other-browsing-contexts:fully-active), which checks for "fully active”.
             *   clients.matchAll()'s [spec](https://w3c.github.io/ServiceWorker/#clients-matchall) currently does not distinguish between "fully active” and non-"fully active” clients but correct implementations should only return "fully active” clients
-    *   **Make non-”fully active” documents unsalvageable for situations that can’t be supported**
+    *   **Discard non-”fully active” documents for situations that can’t be supported**
-        *   If supporting non-”fully active” documents is not possible for certain cases, explicitly specify it by setting the document’s salvageable bit to false.
+        *   If supporting non-"Document/fully active" documents is not possible for certain cases, explicitly specify it by discarding the document if the situation happens after the user navigated away, or setting the document's [salvageable](https://html.spec.whatwg.org/multipage/browsing-the-web.html#concept-document-salvageable) bit to false if the situation happens before or during the navigation away from the document, to cause it to be automatically discarded after navigation.
         *   Note: this should be rare and probably should only be used when retrofitting old APIs, as new APIs should always strive to work well with back-forward cache.
         *   Example:
             *   WebSockets [sets the salvageable bit to false](https://html.spec.whatwg.org/#unloading-documents:concept-document-salvageable-7) during unload.
-            *   [clients.claim()](https://w3c.github.io/ServiceWorker/#clients-claim) should not wait for non-”fully active” clients, instead it should cause the non-”fully active” client documents to be marked as unsalvageable
+            *   [clients.claim()](https://w3c.github.io/ServiceWorker/#clients-claim) should not wait for non-”fully active” clients, instead it should cause the non-”fully active” client documents to be discarded
 *   **Be aware that per-document state/data might persist after navigation**
     *   Example: [sticky user activation](https://html.spec.whatwg.org/multipage/interaction.html#sticky-activation) is [currently specified to stay "forever”](https://github.com/whatwg/html/issues/6588), as it persists across navigations as long as we keep using the same document.
     *   APIs that do not want to keep their state/data after navigation & restore should proactively watch for navigations/lifecycle changes (see the "patterns list” above).